 SAUCEPAN SIZES & CAPACITY

-tops, so 14cm will refer to the diameter.
-You may prefer to think in terms of capacity and, indeed, some of our ranges have inner capacity markings.
+The measurement of products refers to the diameter.
+You may prefer to think in terms of capacity and some of our ranges have inner capacity markings.
 While the capacity of individual ranges will vary according the shape, the following is a guide:

 TIN & TRAY STYLES